 Because the Traditional Chinese test set was created from two different sources and the first source was the same as the CT-MC development set, we would like to see the impact of the genre of the text.
-The CT-\-Set1 contains the first 671 pairs (in CT-BC and MC test sets) which came from the previous QA tasks, and the CT-\-Set2 contains the last 229 pairs coming from the previous IR data.
+The CT--Set1 contains the first 671 pairs (in CT-BC and MC test sets) which came from the previous QA tasks, and the CT--Set2 contains the last 229 pairs coming from the previous IR data.
 Table 18 and Table 19 illustrate the evaluation results in these two subsets.
-Note that only results produced by fully-automatic systems are listed in the tables.

-As expected, most systems perform better in CT-\-Set1 than in CT-\-Set2, indicating that most systems were built by using the development set.
-However, some systems achieve better performance in CT-\-Set2.
+As expected, most systems perform better in CT--Set1 than in CT--Set2, indicating that most systems were built by using the development set.
+However, some systems achieve better performance in CT--Set2.
 It would be interesting to see what strategies have made these systems more robust.